 It was not the first occasion that Princess Alix would stand as godmother, although more generally, this was something she did for the close friends of her youth, such as Pollie, Baroness Ungern-Sternberg (nee Delme-Radcliffe).
 A jewelled and gold-mounted guilloche enamel brooch, crafted by Faberge, with diamond-set lily-of-the-valley, diamond studded bow and gold chain, was sold at Christie’s in 2010, by family tradition, thought to have been given by Alix as Tsarina to Pollie, who was expecting her first child, born on 7 July 1898 and as Tsarina, Alix became her godmother.
 The baby girl was duly christened Alix Louisa Emilia Marion Hedwig von Ungern-Sternberg.
 She also became godmother to the son of Magarete ‘Gretchen’ von Fabrice, whose son, Alexander von Pfühlstein, born in 1899, received a Russian smock, embroidered by the Tsarina, which was preserved by his decendants.
 She eagerly awaited news of the births of the children of her close friends, writing to the latter in 1899: ‘Am anxiously awaiting the telegram with the news…’

 Becoming godmother in Harrogate, however, predated all this by some years.
 At her request, the twins were named Nicholas and Alexandra Allen, a clear nod to their imperial sponsor.
 Possibly, Alix may have interpreted their births as a happy omen for her future marriage.
 Princess Alix personally attended the baptism of the twins in Harrogate’s St Peter’s Church, only a few steps from Cathcart House on the Stray, where she was staying.
 The baptism was performed on 17 June 1894 (NS).
 As the Harrogate Advertiser made clear, the ceremony was entirely private.
 There is, however, something touching about the description of Princess Alix of Hesse, the Mayor of Harrogate, Mr Charles Fortune and the local butcher, Mr Robinson, kneeling as sponsors to the baby twins.
 Princess Alix in fact stood as godmother to both the children, whilst her lady-in-waiting, Magarete ‘Gretchen’ von Fabrice was godmother to the girl, Alexandra.
 Princess Alix signed the certificates for the christening.
 The baby girl was christened Alix Beatrice Emma Allen, the boy Nicholas Charles Bernard Hesse.

-She had bought some small christening gifts for the twins in Harrogate, consisting of a pair of gold sleeve links with her crest for baby Nicholas and a gold enamel heart-shaped necklace for the baby girl Alexandra, and a nappy pin.
+She had bought some small christening gifts for the twins in Harrogate, consisting of a pair of gold sleeve links with her crest for bay Nicholas and a gold enamel heart-shaped necklace for the baby girl Alexandra, and a nappy pin.
 ‘Gretchen’ von Fabrice gave a gold chain for her goddaughter and the Mayor of Harrogate a silver rattle for each child.
 The butcher gave a jug and a spoon.
 This was, in fact, the start of a remarkable series of small presents which would arrive from Russia unfailingly throughout the years, even as late as 1915.

 Presumably, because the townspeople of Harrogate had realised the identity of the ‘Baroness Starckenburg’ [Princess Alix’s travelling incognito] at Cathcart House, any movements that Alix made were closely observed with pedestrians staring out of curiosity or rudeness, depending on the point of view.
 Alix interpreted it to be the latter, hardly a good portent for the very public role of Tsarina.
 Because the ceremony was a private one, we may suppose she used the side entrance to get out.
 This would appear to be the door in the wall at Cathcart House which I discovered on my visit in 2004; also, it is in the right direction for the church of St Peter’s, to the left of the house.
 Alix wrote to the Tsarevich on 16 May 1894 that she was now getting in via the backyard, as people had taken to watching the door (Andrei Maylunas and Sergei Mironenko, A Lifelong Passion, 68).
 Later people recalled that she was ‘affable and unassuming, nothing stiff or formal about her’.

 Of course, we know that the sudden death of Tsar Alexander III catapulted Princess Alix of Hesse into Russian history before time.
 She was not permitted through this shattering event, the years of preparation to become Tsarina, as had been the experience of her mother-in-law, the Dowager Empress Marie Feodorovna.
 Princess Alix became the fiancée of Tsarevich Nicholas of Russia, Grand Duchess Alexandra Feodorovna when she entered the Russian Orthodox Church in the Crimea, on the very day that the embalmers arrived at the old imperial palace of Livadia, to prepare the late Tsar for burial (Robert K Massie, Nicholas and Alexandra, 42).
 It was, therefore, as the wife of Tsar Nicholas II, that the first gifts arrived from Russia, for her Harrogate twins, the next year.

 Alexandra sent each twin an imperial silver gilt and cloisonné christening set decorated with Russian enamel.
 We know this because one of these sets emerged on the antique market in 2017 and was consigned to auction in Dorset.
 I had the rare opportunity of being allowed to examine the piece, given to her goddaughter Alexandra, prior to its sale.
 Its beautiful oak wooden case bore its own specially engraved plaque reading ‘Presented to Alix Beatrice Emma Allen by her Godmother Her Imperial Majesty The Czarina of Russia, 21st May 1895’.
 This personal dedication also helps us to explain the choice of baptismal names because Beatrice was Alexandra’s own last baptismal name, being the name of Queen Victoria’s youngest daughter, Princess Beatrice, who married Prince Heinrich ‘Henry’ of Battenberg.
 The set includes its own knife, fork, spoon, napkin ring and salt cellar & spoon, with the marks for Grachev and maker’s mark of Ivan Saltikov.
 The sets were commissioned for the first birthdays of her Yorkshire twins, giving us also the exact dates of their births.
 Later, the modest Cathcart House was the subject of a miniature the so-called ‘Revolving Miniatures’ Egg of 1896, crafted by Peter Carl Faberge, as recent research has revealed.
 The set survived by descent to its most recent family owner, before it was finally sold in 2017.
 The champlevé christening set for Alix Allen is the first object from her story to enter the collections of the Royal Pump Room Museum in Harrogate.
 Their first birthday presents included two matching pink and blue petticoats which Alexandra herself made for them by hand.

 Nor did the stream of imperial gifts cease.
 Alexandra took on her role of godmother as an intensely personal commitment and much of her surviving correspondence demonstrates that she did not view personal ties of friendship or family, as broken by geographical distance.
 The vows she made kneeling then, in that Yorkshire church that morning, were serious ones.